nixworks/public/news/2010/04/28/index.md

 _Context: Katyn massacre, Russia_

 ### [President of Iran Mahmoud Ahmadinejad has applied for a visa to visit the United States next week for the Non-Proliferation Treaty review conference, and State Department spokesman Philip Crowley has said they will likely be approved, although "a face-to-face meeting between a US diplomat and an Iranian diplomat is highly unlikely" ](/news/2010/04/28/president-of-iran-mahmoud-ahmadinejad-has-applied-for-a-visa-to-visit-the-united-states-next-week-for-the-non-proliferation-treaty-review-co.md)
-_Context: Mahmoud Ahmadinejad, Philip Crowley, President, U.S., visa-free travel_
+_Context: Mahmoud Ahmadinejad, Philip Crowley, President, United States, visa-free travel_

 ### [Israeli-Palestinian conflict:Israeli soldiers open fire on protesters who approached the Israeli border from Gaza, killing a 20-year-old Palestinian man.
 The Israeli military says the demonstrators were throwing stones at soldiers and setting fires. ](/news/2010/04/28/israeliapalestinian-conflict-pisraeli-soldiers-open-fire-on-protesters-who-approached-the-israeli-border-from-gaza-killing-a-20-year-old.md)
 A Palestinian demonstrator was shot dead and at least four other men died in a tunnel after the Egyptian authorities blew up another tunnel nearby, officials said.